timid-angel/wanderbeam/README.md

 The places page lists various places of interest.

 ![Places](images/places.png)
-*Description of the places page.*

 ## Lodging

 The lodging page provides information about available lodging options.

 ![Lodging](images/lodging.png)
-*Description of the lodging page.*

 ## Lodging Detail

 The lodging detail page gives detailed information about specific lodging options.

 ![Lodging Detail](images/lodging-detail.png)
-*Description of the lodging detail page.*

 ## Activities

 The activities page lists various activities that can be done.

 ![Activities](images/activities.png)
-*Description of the activities page.*

 ## Summary

 The summary page provides a summary of the information.

 ![Summary](images/summary.png)
-*Description of the summary page.*

 ## Conclusion